highbyte/dotnet-6502/README.md

 Commands:
-  d  Disassembles 6502 code from emulator memory. f  Fill memory att specified address with a list of bytes.
+  d  Disassembles 6502 code from emulator memory. f  Fill memory at specified address with a list of bytes.
 Example: f 1000 20 ff ab 30 g  Change the PC (Program Counter) to the specified address and execute code. l  Load a 6502 binary into emulator memory. m  Show contents of emulator memory in bytes.